Automattic/gridicons/README.md

 In the commandline, type `grunt`.
 This will clean up and combine all the SVG icons into a single sprite in the `svg-set` directory, called `gridicons.svg`.

-## Contributing an icon
+## Committing an icon

 Currently, icons are added to a big `gridicons.ai` sprite before baked and deployed.
-In order to avoid merge conflicts, here's a suggested process for contributing icons:
+In order to avoid merge conflicts, here's a suggested process for committing icons:

 1. Draw the icon in Illlustrator on a 24px grid.
 However you like.
 2. Submit the icon as an SVG file to the `svg` folder as a pull request.